ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 -   `8547` TCP, used by the GraphQL API
 -   `30303` TCP and UDP, used by the P2P protocol running the network

 _Note, if you are running an Ethereum client inside a Docker container, you should mount a data volume as the client's data directory (located at `/root/.ethereum` inside the container) to ensure that downloaded data is preserved between restarts and/or container life-cycles._

-## Build go-ethereum from source code
+## Build from source code

 ### Most Linux systems and macOS

 Go Ethereum is written in [Go][go], so to build from source code you need the most recent version of Go.
 This guide doesn't cover how to install Go itself, for details read the [Go installation instructions][go-install] and grab any needed bundles from the [Go download page][go-dl].

 With Go installed, you can download the project into you `GOPATH` workspace via: